Deci-AI/super-gradients/documentation/source/models.md

 ### Playing with the model architecture parameters

-All the SuperGradients model architectures can be parametrized using `arch_params`.
+All of SuperGradients model architectures can be parametrized using `arch_params`.
 You can find the documentation about parameters of every architecture, and their default values, in the [recipes](https://github.com/Deci-AI/super-gradients/tree/master/src/super_gradients/recipes/arch_params).